-Further, a solar PPA is a powerful statement to your community that solar energy is a viable solution for New England.
+Transitioning to solar is a powerful statement to your community that renewable energy from the sun is a viable solution for New England.
 Rather than purchasing carbon credits or other forms of offsetting fossil fuel impact, a solar investment is incredibly tangible and a recurring statement of your organization’s commitment to a clean energy future.

 - Path to ownership

-- Lowest 40-year price of power vs. any other source
+- Lowest long-term price of power vs. any other source

 - Avoid rate hikes from utility company